 The cosmic object, several hundred meters in diameter, presumably fragmented into several thousand rocks rich in heavy metals such as nickel, iron, and iridium.
-These particles entered the atmosphere through several collision fronts with the atmosphere at velocities in excess of 20 km/second.
+These particles entered the atmosphere through several collision fronts with the atmosphere at velocities over 20 km/second.
 The presence of a crater is not observed since this material impacted the earth at a very low angle.

 Successive combustion generated large quantities of carbon and soot.
 These extraterrestrial materials may also have caused an increase in lake levels for a short period.
 Finally, a cloud of dust and water covered the atmosphere producing a temperature decrease of more than 7 degrees for about 1700 years.

-There are several pieces of evidence that help us to determine the presence of extraterrestrial materials, coming from the impact of a comet or asteroid that are observed in the fine deposits of materials on Earth.
+Several pieces of evidence help us to determine the presence of extraterrestrial materials, coming from the impact of a comet or asteroid that are observed in the fine deposits of materials on Earth.
 The most common characteristic is their shape, either spherical, drop-shaped with dendritic ornamentation or in the form of segments or patches, which is atypical of a product derived from volcanism.

 The second characteristic is the presence of nanodiamonds, which are nothing more than very small diamonds.
 The nanodiamonds are formed by the effect of the high pressures and temperatures generated during the impact that convert the graphite of the earth into nanodiamonds with hexagonal structure.